flavienbwk/book-devops/eng/README.md

 ### Techniques and Tools

-#### SCA
+#### Software Component Analysis (SCA)

 Information Security practices within large organizations often require that any deployed software be accredited.
 The accreditation document must list the dependencies used in the software: the third-party libraries it relies on.
-This list is called the _Software Bill of Materials_ (SBOM[^SBOM]) or "Nomenclature of Software" in English.
+This list is called the _Software Bill of Materials_ (SBOM[^SBOM]).

 The SBOM allows for quick answers to questions like "Are we affected?" or "Where is this library used in our software?", when a new vulnerability is discovered.
 In a DevOps approach, the libraries used in software change over time.
 A library or technology used today might be replaced tomorrow.
 Hence, developers cannot be asked to manually list these hundreds (or even thousands) of dependencies used in their software.